irinagain/irinagain.github.io/index.md

 ### NEWS:

+* **June 2019:** A manuscript with [Grace Yoon](http://www.stat.tamu.edu/~gyoon/) and [Christian L Müller](https://www.simonsfoundation.org/team/christian-muller/), *Microbial networks in SPRING - Semi-parametric rank-based correlation and partial correlation estimation for quantitative microbiome data* has been accepted to [Frontiers in Genetics](https://www.frontiersin.org/articles/10.3389/fgene.2019.00516/full) for the special Research Topic on "Statistical and Computational Methods for Microbiome Multi-Omics Data"

 * **April 2019:** A manuscript on *Prediction and estimation consistency of sparse multi-class penalized optimal scoring* has been accepted to [Bernoulli](http://www.bernoulli-society.org/index.php/publications/bernoulli-journal/bernoulli-journal-papers)

 * **April 2019:** A manuscript with [Alex Lapanowski](https://sites.google.com/view/alexander-f-lapanowski/home) on *Sparse Feature Selection in Kernel Discriminant Analysis via Optimal Scoring* has appeared in [AISTATS](http://proceedings.mlr.press/v89/lapanowski19a.html)

-* **January 2019:** A new manuscript with [Grace Yoon](http://www.stat.tamu.edu/~gyoon/) and [Christian L Müller](https://www.simonsfoundation.org/team/christian-muller/), *Microbial networks in SPRING - Semi-parametric rank-based correlation and partial correlation estimation for quantitative microbiome data* is now available on [bioRxiv](https://www.biorxiv.org/content/10.1101/526871v1?rss=1)

 * **November 2018:** A new manuscript on *"Joint association and classification analysis of multi-view data"* is now available on [arXiv](https://arxiv.org/abs/1811.08511)